Workforce & Finance Glossary for Employers

 A counseling service offered by employers to help employees with personal or work-related problems.

-Employer Mandate (ACA)
+Employer mandate (ACA)

 Experience Rating System